UV Protection Contact Lenses

 UV-blocking contacts sit on the cornea and only cover part of the eye.
 This is why outdoor eye protection should include sunglasses labeled for full UVA and UVB protection, especially during long daytime wear.

-What To Look For When Buying UV Protection Contacts
+What to Look for When Buying UV Protection Contacts

 - Use a valid contact lens prescription before ordering any UV-blocking contact lens online.